The Legacy of Service

 Navy Veteran | Director

-Bylaw & Social Architect: George was a dedicated resident of the Peninsula who answered the call to lead the club during its 1977 incorporation.
-He played a crucial role in drafting the original organizational structure, ensuring the club remained a "non-profit and non-stock" corporation dedicated solely to the welfare of its members.
-His commitment to the club’s social mission helped create the welcoming atmosphere that defines the Social Quarter today.
+George played a crucial role in drafting the original organizational structure, ensuring the club remained a non-profit corporation dedicated solely to the welfare of its members.

 Corporate Milestones